karlambsilva/demo-percy-java/README.md

 1. There is already a [page](https://karlambsilva.github.io/demo-percy-java/index-with-changes.html) with some changes already in place to make the build fail;
 1. **Main** is the base branch for the comparison;
 1. The site used on the tests are available on src/main/resources and deployed to GitHub Pages.

+## Limitations or Bugs?
+(Needs more investigation)
+1. Take screenshot of a specific scope is not working.
+1. How to proper use the ignored regions?